 Most real estate investors and professional home buyers are incredibly easy to work with by design.
 Their purpose is to collect properties and purchase them as quickly as possible in order to fix them up and sell them or hold on to them as a rental property.
 Because of this, home buying companies or individual investors make it easy to contact them or submit a home portfolio online.

-As opposed to the typical waiting period of at least several months from start to finish when working with a realtor, selling your house with the assistance of a home buyer will only take about a week to a month.
+As opposed to the typical waiting period of at least several months from start to finish when working with a realtor, selling your house to a cash home buyer will only take about a week to a month.
 In fact, lots of investors can close within seven days if you absolutely need the property to be taken off your hands ASAP.
 This makes home buying companies a particularly attractive choice if you want to get a quick payout from your house and move on, like if you need to move because of an emergency.

 While realtors will cost you a hefty chunk of your final selling price, selling your house to a real estate investor usually doesn’t cost very much.
 You won’t find any extra commission costs or fees in the majority of cases.
 Most real estate investors are so committed to buying your property that they’ll also end up paying for 100% of the closing costs.
 In essence, you’ll be able to get someone to look at your property and buy it in less than a month and without having to pay much at all.